 Learn about the scope, outreach and development of Community Farm Connection in the Wenatchee, Chelan/Douglas and Grant Counties

 Farmers market produce gathering is a relatively easy way to glean excess produce while also working to engage the broader community in conversations about hunger in the area.
-In addition to asking farmers for excess produce this project encourages market goers to buy extra produce to donate directly to the food bank.
+In addition to asking farmers for excess produce, this project encourages market-goers to buy extra produce to donate directly to food banks.

 Community Farm Connection (CFC) is a non-profit 501(c)(3) organization committed to supporting small farmers and improving consumer access to locally grown food.
 CFC supports sustainable agriculture, small diversified farms and local communities by bringing farmers new opportunities to get their bounty to the consumer.